BethHilbert/ASP.NET-FamilyBank/README.md

 # Family Bank Web-based Application

 Family Bank is a web-based application which records saving, spending, interest, and wishes.
-The target audience is parents desiring to motivate kids to save.
+The target audience is parents desiring to motivate kids to responsibly handle money.
 To encourage saving, it includes an interest calculator, a status bar summarizing principle/interest amounts, and the ability to track progress towards affording "wishes."
 Created October 2017.

 Features